Thursday, July 31, 2025

 The sensuality of her models, especially the women, is foregrounded.
 Yes, she painted both male and female nudes, but, as Dan Duray wrote for Observer, “everyone is much sexier with their clothes on.”
 Young Woman in Green is a good example.
 The eyes are turned away in a manner reminiscent of all those studio shots of Clara Bow; the dress looks like it is sprayed on in places; the left hand draws the eye towards the crotch.
 The sexuality is a function of both what is revealed and what is concealed.

 Not all of her work is this overtly sensual, but most of it is nearly as eye-catching.
 It’s difficult for us now to understand how her work fell out of favor, even as the likes of Elton John, Barbra Streisand and Madonna were buying it up.
 But that did happen.
 The more recent revival of interest in her work, and in Art Deco in general, is a good thing.
-Because she and a lot of her contemporaries, were got at their jobs.
+Because she and a lot of her contemporaries were good at their jobs.

 Curmie still worries about the future of the country, about the upcoming bills, about what he’ll do when he really retires.
 But for a couple of glorious hours last weekend, none of that mattered.
 The problems are still there.
 But the mind is clearer, and Curmie is more mentally and emotionally prepared than he was a week ago.